PaddiM8/elk/docs/index.md

 * Control flow (if, for, while, etc.) with familiar syntax
 * Common operations (like arithmetic operations) that can be done anywhere, unlike in bash
+* ...more

+## UX Features

 * Commands preceded by `$:` are evaluated as bash, making it easy to paste bash commands into the shell when necessary
+* Custom completions
+* Semantic highlighting
+* History hints
 * ...more